What is 2-Factor Authentication, and why is it safer than my UCMNetId password?

 This varies depending on the settings of the specific application and your usage pattern.

 Most users accessing applications from the same device and browser will see a handful of 2FA requests per day.
-Alternatively, users can select the "remember me for 12 hours" box from the authentication screen, which will suppress 2FA prompts from the same device/browser for 12 hours.
+Alternatively, users can select the "trust browser" box from the authentication screen, which will suppress 2FA prompts from the same device/browser for 14 days.

 Can I register multiple devices?

 Yes!
 We encourage you to register as many devices as you have available during the initial enrollment process.
 You can register smartphones, tablets, and U2F devices.
-If you need to register another device once you have completed the initial enrollment process, you may do so from the UC Merced Identity Management page (you will need to log in first).
+If you need to register another device once you have completed the initial enrollment process, you may do so whenever you need to

 OIT recommends that you register at least two devices, for example both your smartphone and a tablet, or a smartphone and your office phone.
 In the event that you lose one device, you will still be able to access protected systems using your secondary device.